Efficiency-of-RELAX/CYP8B1/scripts/Wrapper_script.md

 <summary>Precaution : Don't try to manually upgrade `perl` - :point_right: Why?</summary>

-  - If you upgrade manually- both version of perl will exist together.
+  - If you upgrade manually - both version of perl will exist together.
-  - To execute perl scripts 'perl modules' are necessary.
+  - To execute perl scripts - 'perl modules' are necessary.
   - The modules of each perl version is located in the 'version specific' folders.
   - Although the perl version has changed, it still look for the modules in the same 'old' path for 'new' version.
-  - Since it can't find the modules for new version it will throw an error.
+  - Since it can't find the modules for new version - it will throw an error.
   - Solution :
     - Install the missing module forcefully.